IonutParau/glue_lang/DOCS.md

 ## write

-Processes its arguments and writes all of them to the terminal in sequence (seperated by space).
+Processes its arguments and writes all of them to the terminal in sequence (separated by space).

 Usage: